josephdadams/TallyArbiter/readme.md

 Sources represent all of the tally data that is generated.
 This is usually your video switcher or mixing software.
 Multiple sources can be added and they can all be different types.

 The following source types are supported:
-* TSL 3.1/5.0 UDP/TCP (Ross switchers, Streamstar, FOR-A, etc. - any device that uses the TSL UMD protocol))
+* TSL 3.1/5.0 UDP/TCP (Ross switchers, Streamstar, FOR-A, etc. - any device that uses the TSL UMD protocol)
 * Blackmagic ATEM
 * Blackmagic VideoHub
 * OBS Studio
 * StudioCoast VMix
 * Roland Smart Tally
 * Roland VR-50HD-MKII
+* Ross Carbonite/Carbonite Black/Carbonite Black Solo/Carbonite Ultra/Graphite
 * Newtek Tricaster
 * Open Sound Control (OSC)
 * Analog Way Livecore Image Processors